top of page

 I am producing a feature film or documentary.
 Can I apply to the Lab to develop supporting materials?

 • We are supporting creators in the development of episodic, digital-first projects - not funding film projects.
 We are unlikely to accept proposals like this unless the proposed project can stand on its own and is not just promotion for your film.
+Our sister program, the Screenwriters’ Lab, is also accepting applications for feature length projects.
+Please check out the information on our website.

 I have a major life event (birth, wedding, etc) happening during the retreat schedule.
 Can I attend virtually?

 • We are building a cohort as much as we are building projects, and we believe in the power of gathering in-person to build our community as well as our skills.
-Because of this, attending our two in-person convenings is mandatory.
+Because of this, attending our three in-person convenings is mandatory.

 I have a personal situation or special need that may impact my participation in an in-person convening (a disability, mobility issues, nursing a baby, etc.) Can you accommodate this?